Watching Netflix' 'Stranger Things' likely to cost you more

 RBC Capital Markets analyst Mark Mahaney believes Netflix's programming line-up is so compelling that the service could charge even higher prices and still retain most of its audience.
 He predicted the upcoming price increase will generate an additional $650 million in revenue next year.

 But Netflix subscribers have rebelled against price increases in the past, most notably in 2011 when the company stopped bundling its streaming service with its DVD-by-mail service, resulting in price increases of as much as 60 percent for customers who wanted both plans.
 Netflix lost 600,000 subscribers and its stock price plummeted by 80 percent in the subsequent backlash.
-The company rebounded strongly, though, propelling its stock from a split-adjusted low of $7.54 in 2012 to about $192 in Thursday's afternoon trading as investors reacted positively to the higher prices, driving up the shares by 4 percent.
+The company rebounded strongly, though, propelling its stock from a split-adjusted low of $7.54 in 2012 to $194.39 Thursday after investors reacted positively to the higher prices, driving up the shares by 5 percent.

 And Netflix blamed a temporary slowdown in subscriber growth last year on the lifting of its price freeze on long-time customers who decided to drop the service rather than pay slightly more money.

-Note: This story has been corrected from an earlier version to reflect that Hulu charges $8 to $11 per month for its streaming service, not $10.
-The Wedbush analyst is Michael Pachter, not Wedbush.